Encodability Criteria for Quantum Based Systems: Process Calculi

-As \CQP also \CQPM is augmented with a type system to ensure that two parallel components cannot share access to the same qubits, which is the realisation of the no-cloning principle of qubits in \CQP.
-The \CQPM \emph{types}, denoted by $\types{C}$, are given by:
+As \CQP also \CQS is augmented with a type system to ensure that two parallel components cannot share access to the same qubits, which is the realisation of the no-cloning principle of qubits in \CQP.
+We use a very simple type system compared to \cite{GayNagarajan05}, which is possible since we significantly simplified \CQS in comparison to \CQP and since we require the sets $ \names $, $ \var $, and $ \binaries $ to be pairwise distinct.
+Remember that we equate configurations and terms modulo alpha conversion.
+We use this in the type system to ensure that there are no name clashes, \ie that no two bound variables have the same name and no bound variable has the same name as a free variable.
+We extend this convention to also require that no variable of a qubit has the name $ q_i $ for any natural number $ i $ such that \ruleRQbitCQS does not cause name clashes.
+The \CQS \emph{types}, denoted by $ \typesCQS $, are given by:

-The types $T$ consist of the data type $\typeInt$, the type $\typeQubit$ for qubits, channel types $\cqpTypeChan{T_1, \ldots, T_n}$ (specifying that each message is an $n$-tuple with component types $T_1, \ldots, T_n$) and operator types $\typeOp{n}$ (the type of a unitary operator on $n$ qubits).
-To adapt this types to \CQPM it suffices to adapt the multiplicity in the channel type to the monadic case, where the message is of type $\typeQubit$.

-We inherit the typing rules from \cite{gay:05} and present them in Figure~\ref{fig:CQPTypesystem}.
-Rule~\textsf{(T-Par)} ensures that parallel components cannot share qubits, where $ \Gamma_1 + \Gamma_2 $ implies that $ \Gamma_1 $ and $ \Gamma_2 $ do not share assignments for the same qubit.
-Rule~\textsf{(T-In)} adds the types of the received values and qubits to the type environment for the continuation $ P $ such that $ P $ can use the received qubits.
-Therefore, Rule~\textsf{(T-Out)} removes the transmitted qubits from the type environment of the continuation such that these qubits can no longer be used by the continuation.
-The remaining rules are straightforward.

-In order to be able to use the type system to prove results about the behaviour of executing processes, \cite{gay:05} introduces the internal type system defined by the typing rules in Figure~\ref{fig:CQPInternTypesystem}.
-It uses judgements of the form $\Gamma; \Sigma; \Phi \vdash e : T$ and $\Gamma; \Sigma; \Phi \vdash P$, where $\Sigma$ is a set of qubit names and $\Phi$ is a mapping from channel names to channel types.
-Most of the typing rules are straightforward extensions of the corresponding rules in Figure~\ref{fig:CQPTypesystem}.
-Because references to qubits may now be either variables or explicit qubit names, the rules represent them by general expressions $e$ and impose conditions that $e$ is either a variable or a qubit name.
-This is seen in rules \textsf{(IT-Trans)} and \textsf{(IT-Out)}.
-Again Rule~\textsf{(IT-Par)}, which is similar to Rule~\textsf{(T-Par)} in Figure~\ref{fig:CQPTypesystem} enforces non-sharing of qubits, and is generalized to cover qubit names as well as variables.

-To adapt the type system as well as the internal type system to \CQPM it suffices to adapt the multiplicity in communication to the monadic case, where the message is always of type $\cqpTypeQbit$ for qubits.
+The data type $ \binariesType $ is used for binary numbers.
+The type $ \OpType{n} $ is used for unitary transformations that are applied to $ n $ qubits.